Check out North Las Vegas, NV, for some amazing attractions

 Death Valley, which is only two hours away from Las Vegas, is comparable to a museum that speaks of geological history, Old West remnants, contemporary exhibits, as well as some plant life.
 On your way to Death Valley, you could stop at China Ranch, where a working family harvests dates.

-Grand Canyon, which hs been one of the world’s seven natural wonders, is only around four to five hours away by car from Las Vegas, though you can get there in less than an hour by helicopter or airplane.
+The Grand Canyon, which is one of the world’s seven natural wonders, is only around four to five hours away by car from Las Vegas, though you can get there in less than an hour by helicopter or airplane.
 The most visited part of this spot and also known as the widest, deepest as well as most accessible is the South rim.
-A lot of visitors want to discover the Grand Canyon on their own, but there are many guided tours via airplane, helicopter, bus, jeep and other means of transportation.
+A lot of visitors want to discover the Grand Canyon on their own, but there are many guided tours via airplane, helicopter, bus, jeep, and other means of transportation.

 Volcano at the Mirage

-Visit the spectacular New Volcano at the Mirage featuring incredible pyrotechnics and musical arrangements by Grateful Dead percussionist Mickey Hart, and Indian tabla virtuoso Zakir Hussain.
-The 25 million dollar volcano spews flames 40 and water jet over 120 feet.
-The same design team, WET also created the Bellagio fountains and the original Mirage Volcano.
+Visit the spectacular New Volcano at the Mirage featuring incredible pyrotechnics and musical arrangements by Grateful Dead percussionist Mickey Hart and Indian tabla virtuoso Zakir Hussain.
+The 25 million dollar volcano spews flames 40ft and water jet over 120 feet.
+The same design team, WET, also created the Bellagio fountains and the original Mirage Volcano.
 Shows start at 7:00 pm and repeat on the top of the hour until midnight.